zawnk/hotdox/readme.md

 ## Generate ASCII Layout

 You can see the complete layout with all layers visualized in ASCII art in the `layout.ascii` file.
-To generate this file, the [keymapviz tool](https://github.com/yskoht/keymapviz) is used.
+To generate this file, the [keymapviz tool](https://github.com/yskoht/keymapviz) is used with the command `keymapviz keymap.c -k ergodox > layout.ascii`.
 In case you don't have (or want) Python3 installed, you can run `docker-compose up` to in this folder to automatically generate this file.
 Remove remnants of the container with `docker-compose down`.

 ## Visualize keymap.c online